Giulian7/Giulian7/README.md

 - 👋 Hi, I’m @Giulian7
 - 👀 I’m interested in ...
 Everything
 - 🌱 I’m currently learning ...
-Nothing, sorry
+IT things, like OSes, Internetworkig, Programming, stuff...
 - 💞️ I’m looking to collaborate on ...
 Good ideas
 - 📫 How to reach me ... giulianpardini@gmail.com